EDUCATION

 FIELD TRIPS AND TOURS

-The Federal Judicial Learning Center and Museum welcomes groups of all ages to visit and tour the federal courthouse.
+The Federal Judicial Learning Center & Museum welcomes groups of all ages to visit and tour the federal courthouse.
 Field trips are free of charge.
 If you would like to schedule a field trip please fill out the field trip form below.
 You may also contact us by email, leigh@fjlcm.org.

 FIELD TRIP FORM